cesar-gz/Project-0/README.md

 If local host webpage looks like a giant paragraph that makes no sense, then you might need to download a json viewer extension for whatever browser you are using.
 I use google chrome and I had to download JSONVue extension

-4)change your directory in the terminal to C:\ ... \Project-0\frontend
+4)open another terminal, change your directory in the terminal to C:\ ... \Project-0\frontend

 5)start the frontend (React) type "npm start" into the terminal, The react app will pop up a tab for you in the browser that is our website